kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/usb_updating.md

 - Windows or Linux PC with an available USB-C port.

 - Carrier board and USB-C cable, included in the Project Santa Cruz Development Kit.
+If your PC has a USB-A port but not a USB-C port, you may use a USB-C to USB-A cable (sold separately).

 - [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).